cloudmesh-community/book/chapters/cloud/use-cases.md

 millions of users to provide cloud computing services that abstract away the underlying technical issues of massive scaling.
-It would be of great benefit to the Earth Science community for all stakeholders to leverage these cloud resources in some capacity so as to enable and facilitate continuation of science discovery in this age of big data.
+It would be of great benefit to the Earth Science community for all stakeholders to leverage these cloud resources in some capacity so as to enable and facilitate the continuation of science discovery in this age of big data.

 ## Bioinformatics :hand: :o: